top of page

 Data Centers

-Data centers have become one of the most prominent emerging institutional industrial asset classes as demand for AI, cloud computing, and digital infrastructure accelerates.
+Data centers have become one of the most prominent emerging industrial asset classes as demand for AI infrastructure, cloud computing, and digital capacity accelerates.
+Value is driven less by the physical structure and more by power and water availability, scalability, and redundancy.

 Cold Storage

-Tenant demand depends on a facility’s ability to support precise operational requirements, including refrigeration systems, temperature zoning, ceiling heights, dock configuration, floor loads, and power redundancy.
-Minor system deficiencies can materially affect usability.
+Cold storage facilities are among the most operationally intensive industrial assets, where value is closely tied to functional capability.
+Tenant demand depends on a facility's ability to support precise requirements: refrigeration systems, temperature zoning, dock configuration, ceiling heights, floor loads, and power redundancy.

 iStock-1224727458.jpg